 Your procedure will take place in a medical office.
 Here’s what you can expect:

 - A medical professional disinfects the skin to prevent infection.
 A topical anesthetic may be applied to the area to prevent bruising, or they may place an ice pack on your lower eyelids.
-This numbs the area and decreases the risk of bruising.
+This numbs the area and decreases pain.

 - Next, they prepare a syringe containing the filler.
 The syringe is connected to a blunt or sharp needle, depending on their choice.
 They inject the filler into the skin beneath your lower eyelid.